LawnchairLauncher/lawnicons/README.md

 </div>

 ### Development
 You can help with issues, please refer to our guidelines.
-As a thank you, you could get a priority icon request (write us in Discord before you help).
+As a thank you, you can get a priority icon request (write us in Discord before you help).

 [Support my app](https://github.com/LawnchairLauncher/lawnicons/issues/new?template=support_my_app.yml)